Joanne (album): Themes and influences

 Family is an underlying theme on Joanne.
-Gaga explained the album "goes through all of [life]'s emotions".
+Gaga explained that the album "goes through all of [life]'s emotions".
 While crafting it, she envisioned a girl in the middle of the country, who would understand the singer's lyrics and find a human connection.
-To achieve that, Gaga said in an interview with E! she decided to encompass an assortment of genres, including "[crossing] between country and funk, pop, dance, rock, electronic music, folk".
-The tragic early demise of Joanne Germanotta added to the emotional quotient of the songs, as well as to their lyrics.
+To achieve that, Gaga said in an interview with E! that she decided to encompass an assortment of genres, including "[crossing] between country and funk, pop, dance, rock, electronic music, [and] folk".
+The death of Gaga's aunt, Joanne Germanotta, contributed to the emotional content of the songs, as well as to their lyrics.
 Along with identity, feelings such as loss, heartbreak, frustration, desire and nostalgia also influenced the album.
-The singer clarified that with Joanne she wanted to go "out into the world ... bringing with me its deepest stories that I have of my life and turning them into songs that I hope will touch people in a deep and meaningful way about their own lives and their own stories."
+The singer clarified that with Joanne she wanted to go "out into the world ... bringing with me its deepest stories that I have of my life and turning them into songs that I hope will touch people in a deep and meaningful way about their own lives and their own stories".

 The singer's experience working on American Horror Story influenced Joanne's creative process.
-Gaga mentioned: "I have returned to something I've believed in so much, which is the art of darkness."
+Gaga said: "I have returned to something I've believed in so much, which is the art of darkness."
 Being on the show also impacted her vocals.
 She explained that she would "listen" more to the music and then write.
-She added that Joanne would talk less about her painful time during the Artpop era and would have more clarity; "Now I'm thinking more about what it is I want to say and what I want to leave on Earth.
-It's less an expression of all my pain", she concluded.
-The album became an outlet for the singer to relieve herself of the "pain and anguish" she felt from the constant expectations people had of her music.
+She added that Joanne would talk less about her painful time during the Artpop era and would have more clarity: "Now I'm thinking more about what it is I want to say and what I want to leave on Earth.
+It's less an expression of all my pain."
+The album became an outlet for the singer to relieve herself of the "pain and anguish" she was feeling.

-Other influences came from the men in Gaga's life, from her father Joe Germanotta and ex-fiancé Taylor Kinney.
-She said that using her "rebellious spirit" she wanted to understand the different relationships she had gone through, saying that Joanne was not a "sad album.
-It's an album that is very revealing of me as a woman".
-According to Kevin Fallon of The Daily Beast, "The act of being Lady Gaga had drowned out the brilliant music, and the importance of Lady Gaga had somehow muddied the simple pleasure of being her fan: It was her authenticity, in all of its strangeness and lofty artistic pursuit, that spoke to us.
+Other influences came from the men in Gaga's life, including her father Joe Germanotta and ex-fiancé Taylor Kinney.
+She said that using her "rebellious spirit", she wanted to understand the different relationships she had gone through, saying that Joanne was not a "sad album.
+It's an album that is very revealing of me as a woman."
+According to Kevin Fallon of The Daily Beast: "The act of being Lady Gaga had drowned out the brilliant music, and the importance of Lady Gaga had somehow muddied the simple pleasure of being her fan: It was her authenticity, in all of its strangeness and lofty artistic pursuit, that spoke to us.
 That seemed to have gone missing."
-He felt that with Joanne, Gaga was able to eliminate that redundancy and present herself as an "evolved performer", who could lay down bare emotions in the songs, rather than "mask" them in electronic music beats.
+He felt that with Joanne, Gaga was able to eliminate that redundancy and present herself as an "evolved performer", who could "lay bare" emotions in the songs, rather than "mask" them in electronic music beats.